 Difference Between Budget vs Forecast

-A budget is a detailed statement of expected revenues and expenditure which quantifies the tactical plans of the management to reach a desired goal for the company during a specified period.
-Through a budget, you can convert your action plan for your company into estimates of revenue and expenses, cash flows, debt requirements, etc. and gauge the feasibility of your vision and prepare a baseline for comparing your actual performance.
-Forecasting is an estimation of future outcomes which quantifies where the company is headed during the forecasted period.
+A budget is a detailed statement of expected revenues and expenditures that quantifies the tactical plans of the management to reach a desired goal for the company during a specified period.
+Through a budget, you can convert your action plan for your company into estimates of revenue and expenses, cash flows, debt requirements, etc., gauge the feasibility of your vision, and prepare a baseline for comparing your actual performance.
+Forecasting estimates future outcomes that quantify the company’s direction during the forecasted period.
 Forecasts, being strategic, help companies to realize their growth plans.
-Financial forecasting will help you to model various scenarios and evaluate whether your company will meet your strategic growth plan.
+Financial forecasting will help you model various scenarios and evaluate whether your company will meet your strategic growth plan.

 Budget

-Budget not only quantifies your execution plan, but it also serves to examine the viability of your plan, the expected financial position of your company and debt requirements, as well as a control technique to evaluate the actual performance.
-Budgets are usually short-term in nature, done for a maximum duration of an accounting period.
-You may find short-duration budgets like that for a month based on the company’s expense management.
-The budget is always prepared prior to plan implementation and may be adjusted to better manage the company’s operations.
+Budget not only quantifies your execution plan but also examines your plan’s viability, your company’s expected financial position, debt requirements, and a control technique to evaluate the actual performance.
+Usually, organizations conduct budgets for a maximum duration of an accounting period, typically short-term.
+You may find short-duration budgets for a month based on the company’s expense management.
+Companies prepare the budget before implementing the plan and may adjust it to manage their operations better.

 Forecast

-Financial forecasting is based on historical data, business drivers, and assumptions of the situational factors expected to affect the company during the forecasted period.
-As a company manager, you would like to know where your company is actually going.
+Financial forecasting depends on historical data, business drivers, and assumptions of the situational factors expected to affect the company during the forecasted period.
+As a company manager, you want to know where your company is going.
 Financial forecasting serves as an input for making budget allocations and helps management to develop its strategic plan.
 Forecasts can be short-term as well as long-term.
 There could be quarterly revenue forecasts based on business drivers and past data.
-There could also be forecasts of cash flows for several years helping management in several aspects like determining the optimal apital structure.
+There could also be forecasts of cash flows for several years, helping management in several aspects, like determining the optimal capital structure.

 Head To Head Comparison Between Budget vs Forecast (Infographics)